ozPop/learn.co-generated-blog/_posts/2016-07-08-Getting-to-know-Pry.md

 ---
 layout: post
-title: Getting more cozy with Pry
+title: Getting to know Pry
 ---

-Target audiance: Ruby begginer, someone with little or no experience using pry.
+*Target audiance:* Ruby begginer, someone with little to no experience using pry.

 Pry is a very powerful and feature rich REPL.
-This blog post will be an intro to pry as well as a primer to some of the features begginers should get comfortable with.
+This blog post will be an intro to pry as well as a "prymer" to some of the features begginers should get comfortable with.(9)

 Index: